 A Resident's day-to-day on the Transfusion Medicine Rotation

 While this rotation is called Blood Bank, it oversees both the Blood Bank here at Nebraska Medicine as well as the Apheresis service!

 What a typical day looks like:

-3:00pm-4:00pm: Education.
-Clinical pathology staff like to use this time to cover an educational topic that you have chosen the day prior.
+3:00PM-4:00PM: Education.
+Clinical pathology staff like to use this time to cover an educational topic that was chosen the day prior.

 4:00PM: Finish your notes and plan for the next day’s patients.

 5:00PM: Transfer the pager over to the on-call resident and go home!